SimonAlling/better-facebook-messenger/README.md

 # Better Facebook Messenger

-Hides those disturbing GIF images under Shared Photos unless they are hovered upon.
+Hides those disturbing GIFs unless hovered upon.

 ## Try it (without installing)

-*It is generally a good idea to be careful about running unknown code.
+*It's generally a good idea to be careful about running unknown code.
 If you don't understand JavaScript, you might want to ask someone who does to verify that the script is harmless.*

 1. Copy the entire code from [`better-facebook-messenger.user.js`][bfm-raw].
 2. Go to [Messenger][messenger].